Amixdu/SeleniumAutomation/README.md

 2. Install Node.js<br/>
 3. Download repo and open with code editor (VS code etc.)<br/>
 4. Install selenium webdriver into the same downloaded folder using "npm install selenium-webdriver"<br/>
-5. Specify the location of input file that needs to be tested <br/>
+5. Specify the location of input file that needs to be tested in line number 2 of index.js<br/>
 6. Run "node index" in terminal